kino-ai/todesktop-playwright-ci-mvp/README.md

 ## Deployment

 To deploy your application, run `npm run release` at the root of the project.
 This uses [@todesktop/cli](https://npmjs.com/package/@todesktop/cli).
-Once it completes, download links to your desktop app will be shown in the command line.
+Once it completes, URLs to download your desktop app will be shown in the command line.

 ## Noteworthy changes from electron-quick-start